ANY hand shock can be eliminated by adjusting the

 MUST READ MANUAL

-JUST ONE ITEM THAT IS DIFFERENT, SO READ THIS.
+ITEMS THAT ARE DIFFERENT, SO READ THIS.

 1. Peep sight must be installed upside down.
 See inside page picture.
 Failure to do so

 shorter to make peep turn completely.
-Secure (tie it in) peep after positioning.
+Secure (tie it in as shown NOTE: it is different from

 Peep tube should be attached 3-4 inches below cable head.